Satisfactory Academic Progress for Financial Aid Recipients 2018-2019

 - The highest grade earned in a course that is repeated will count in the GPA computation, but every repeated attempt will be included in the completion rate determinations.

-Students who fail to meet the minimum cumulative grade-point average standard (2.0 for undergraduates and 3.0 for graduate students) or fail to complete at least two-thirds of cumulative credits attempted will be placed on Financial Aid Warning for the subsequent semester/period of enrollment.
+Students who fail to meet the minimum cumulative grade-point average standard (3.0 for graduate students) or fail to complete at least two-thirds of cumulative credits attempted will be placed on Financial Aid Warning for the subsequent semester/period of enrollment.
 Students are still eligible for financial aid during the "Warning" semester.

 Students receiving financial aid for the first time will be placed on Financial Aid Warning if they do not meet the minimum grade point average or course completion standards as noted in this policy based on previous periods of enrollment prior to applying for financial aid.